ward208k/CS207_Project/README.md

 Code:

-1. Download V1.X from the Build/V1 list (where X is the greatest number uploaded)
+1. Download V1 from the Build folder
 2. Swap the pin constants at the start of the code to what you set up
 3. Upload the file to your Arduino
 The above code should now be uploaded and exhibit basic input/output